georgematheos/vs-app-backend/api.md

     GET /api/visitations-requests/
 Returns information about any Vs requests that have been sent to the user specified by `hostUsername` in the request parameters.

-This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
+This must include a valid JWT in the header labeled `x-auth-token`.
 This JWT must be valid for the user specified by `hostUsername` in the request parameters.

 ##### Request parameters (inline URL query):
-* `hostUsername`: the username of the host who would like to see their requests
+* `hostUsername`: The username of the host who would like to see their requests.
+Must be a boarding student.

 ##### Feathers command:
 ```javascript